 Transferring, gifting, or earning points through “social media programs” like #MRPoints (am I the only one hearing about this for the first time?) do not qualify as qualifying account activities.
 At least not when it comes to keeping your points from expiring.
 Marriott Lifetime Silver, Gold, and Platinum members are the only members exempt from this new point expiration policy.

-Your best bet for keeping your Marriott points from expiring is to pick up a Marriott Rewards credit card or transfer Ultimate Rewards points from time to time.
-While point transfers don’t fall into the qualifying activity bucket, Ultimate Rewards points are a form of earned points, so it should be fine.
+Your best bet for keeping your Marriott points from expiring is to pick up a Marriott Rewards credit card.
+Or transfer Ultimate Rewards points from time to time.
+While point transfers don’t fall into the qualifying activity bucket, Ultimate Rewards do.
 No word yet on whether Marriott wants to piss off their members further and disqualify Ultimate Rewards transfers as a method of keeping accounts active.

 If you don’t see much use for a Marriott or Ultimate Rewards-earning credit card, you can always just use Marriott’s Shop My Way portal for online purchases instead.
 You’ll earn at least 1 Marriott point per $1 spent and keep your points from expiring.